fhum/ArtSource/README.md

   - Deep features of ResNet50's fully connected layers: 61% on test
   - Transfer learning and layer freezing with MobileNet: 88% on test

+## Dataset
+The dataset used in this project can be found in: https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset